19 Patreon Rewards for Podcasters to Offer Their Fans

 It’s not “premium.”
 But it’s also not more of the same.
 If you have the bandwidth (or could hire help with the support of your Patreon audience), then access to an exclusive show is a powerful motivator for fans to pitch in.

-Sword & Scale, Easy Allies, and Second Captains all use some variation of this reward.
+Easy Allies and Second Captains both use some variation of this reward.
 For Second Captains, patronage grants access to a slew of related podcasts they produce.
-For Sword & Scale, it means access to their exclusive Patreon show, Sword & Scale Plus.
 Easy Allies, on the other hand, offer at least three Patreon-exclusive shows accessible to any patrons paying $1/mo or more.

 New shows are a strong incentive for patrons because they gain access to a quality offering that no one else gets.
 If you don’t have the resources to offer a new show yet, it’s something you could put as a goal on your Patreon campaign.
 That can also motivate your fanbase to “make it happen” and help you kick off a new show.